 So, what to do instead?

-A friend of mine reminded me that on the physical level the NMEA 2000 bus is identical to the CAN bus used for many decades in the automotive industry and, more recently, also in Smart Home.
+A good friend of mine reminded me that on the physical level the NMEA 2000 bus is identical to the CAN bus used for many decades in the automotive industry and, more recently, also in Smart Home.
 Searching the internet we found two candidates that were offered as surge protectors for the CAN bus as used in Smart Home:

 In essence, these devices offer multiple-stage protection with gas discharge, diodes, and ferrites.
 In the end, I decided to go for the CAN-UES2, mostly because in its technical circuit drawing I could identify all CAN bus cables.
 Here is a link for the NMEA 2000 cabling signals and colour codes.
 It is very simple, really: CAN_L is bLue, CAN-H is wHite, +12V is red, and GND is black.